 - Thematic maps

 - Heat maps, including clustering capabilities when zooming in or out

-The tool includes the most popular export formats like Microsoft Excel or PDF.
+This tool includes the most popular export formats, such as Microsoft Excel or PDF.